lyft/python-blessclient/README.md

  1) Add a kms key in each region where you want to be able to use kmsauth.

- 2) Add a policy to the kmsauth key that looks something like,
+ 2) Add a policy for your users to use the key that looks something like,
   ```
          {
             "Action": "kms:Encrypt",